tomasz-rekawek-tb/modux/README.md

 ### Modux classes

+  1. `config` - A configuration instance for storing data
+  2. `store` - A class used to communicate between components

+  3. `Device` - A class for determining the device and screen orientation

+  4. `Router` - The router static class

-  1. `Communication` - A class used to make requests to the server
+  5. `Communication` - A class used to make requests to the server
-  2. `Component` - The base class of each custom component you build
+  6. `Component` - The base class of each custom component you build
-  3. `Config` - A configuration instance for storing data
-  4. `Module` - A class used to create applications
+  7. `Module` - A class used to create applications
-  5. `Router` - The router class
-  6. `Store` - A class used to communicate between components

-  7. `utils` - A utility class
+  8. `utils` - A utility class

 ### Utils library